mebusy/notes/dev_notes/AI_CS188_Probability.md

 When we deal with an uncertainty usually we can split the random variables into 2 groups.

 - one group is the group of random variables that would get to observe.
 We get to measure them.
 - something about the variables we don't get to measure -- the hidden variables , the unobserved variables -- and do that in some structured way.

+---

 - General situation:
     - **Observed variables (evidence)**:
         - Agent knows certain things about the state of the world (e.g., sensor readings or symptoms)
+        - It's not uncertain anymore.
     - **Unobserved variables**:
         - Agent needs to reason about other aspects (e.g. where an object is or what disease is present)
     - **Model**:
         - Agent knows something about how the known variables relate to the unknown variables
 - Probabilistic reasoning gives us a framework for managing our beliefs and knowledge